 Dept. Integrative Pharmacology, Mie University Graduate School of Medicine, Japan.

-We developed diet-induced obesity and type 2 diabetes mellitus models of zebrafish for the first time.
-We now performed drug screening using these models, then test with mouse models.
-And we are now trying to create other new disease models related to the metabolic syndrome.
+We developed diet-induced obesity and type 2 diabetes mellitus models in zebrafish for the first time.
+We have performed drug screening using these models and are now testing them with mouse models.
+Additionally, we are currently attempting to create other new disease models related to metabolic syndrome.

-We performed drug screening with culture cancer cells and zebrafish xenografts, then test with mouse models.
-For the zebrafish xenografts, we do with human colon cancer, melanoma, breast cancer, prostate cancer and so on.
-And we are also creating transgenic model of cancer zebrafish.
+We performed drug screening using cultured cancer cells and zebrafish xenografts, and then tested them with mouse models.
+With regards to the zebrafish xenografts, we tested them with human colon cancer, melanoma, breast cancer, prostate cancer, and so on.
+Additionally, we are creating a transgenic model of cancer in zebrafish.

 Aging is a major social issue of the future.
 We are using zebrafish to conduct research and development on aging-induced bone loss, skeletal muscle, nerve and locomotion, as well as the removal of senescent cells.